davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 1. There are weighted coins that occur with some degree of frequency.
 2. Those weighted coins will have some effect that skews the outcome.

-If this makes perfect sense to you, then that's great!
-Thanks for reading this post.
-To me though, the above logic didn't quite click at first.
+When I first learned about p-values in this way, it made logical sense, but there was an intuitive element I was still missing.
 If p-values aren't explaining the error rate, why are they so important?

-After watching a pretty snazzy presentation by Jake Vanderplas on [using hacking methods](https://www.youtube.com/watch?v=Iq9DzN6mvYA) to simulate statistical methods, I decided to try to understand this solution by programming coin flip simulations.
-The effort was well worth it, and I now feel much better about p-values and error rates, and I hope you will too.
+After watching a pretty snappyy presentation by Jake Vanderplas on [using hacking methods](https://www.youtube.com/watch?v=Iq9DzN6mvYA) to simulate statistical methods, I decided to try to better understand the limitations and purpose of p-values by programming coin flip simulations.
+The effort was well worth it, and I now feel much better about p-values, error rates, and even probability in general.
+So keep reading, and I hope you will too.

 ## Simulating coin flips with python

-The following simulation will instruct us how we can approach the question "If i flipped a coin 30 times and got heads, what is the probability my coin is rigged?"
+The question our simulation will be answering is:

+*"If we flipped a coin 30 times and got heads, what is the probability our coin is rigged?"*

-In doing so I hope it will illustrate with concrete examples what p-values can and cannnot tell us.
+Said in a more sciencey way, it would be:

+*If we rejected the null hypothesis (that the coin is fair) what would our error rate be?"

-Our simulation will have the 2 things mentioned above that a p-value alone doesnt consider: The effect frequency and effect size.
-In the original question we don't have this information, but it's necessary to use it here to illustrate how to answer the question without using it later.
+Our simulation will use the 2 things mentioned above that a p-value alone doesnt consider: The effect frequency and effect size.
+In the original question we don't have this information, but it's necessary to use it here so that we can later illustrate how to answer the question without using it.

-## Conducting the experiment
+## Defining the experiment
-We have 10,000 coins to flip.
-9,000 are fair, and 1,000 are not.
-Lets assume that if the coin is not fair, that is to say, if it's weighted, the probability of it turning up heads is .75 and the probability of tails is .25.
+In our experiment we have 10,000 trials, each using a coin that is either weighted or fair.
+9,000 coins are fair, and 1,000 are not.
+Lets assume that if the coin is weighted, the probability of it turning up heads is .75 and the probability of tails is .25.

-Each coin is flipped 30 times, and this constitutes a trial.
+Each coin is flipped 30 times, and this constitutes a single trial.

 ``` python
 study_1 = CoinTossTrials(n_flips=30, n_trials=10000, coins_weighted=.1, weight_heads=75)